 Opster AutoOps detects issues, provides automatic resolution paths and optimizes resource utilization.
 The technology and tools perform automatic optimizations with the AutoOps operator, an on-prem service, which also enables Opster’s support team to interact with the system in real-time.

 Here’s a quick video tour of AutoOps events and the issues you can solve in Elasticsearch using the platform.
 To try AutoOps for free, click here.

 While the managed service unburdens users from many complex and time-consuming tasks, it is generally more expensive, has limitations, and is not a foolproof solution for operational issues or even failure.
 Amazon OpenSearch Service might be a good fit for you as a standalone service to run your search operation, especially if your deployment is not mission-critical.
 However, if that’s not the case, you’ll likely find that a significant part of running your search falls on you and can take a heavy toll on your search performance.

 No matter how you’re hosting your Elasticsearch or OpenSearch, you can benefit from Opster’s complete solutions.
 With an Opster AutoOps subscription, your database administration will be taken care of from start to finish.
 You’ll benefit from complete resolution of issues in your infrastructure & data layers, end-to-end support and constant optimization of your clusters.
-To learn more about Opster AutoOps, click here.
+To learn more about Opster AutoOps or start your free trial, click here.